Black Butler

-A twenty-four episode anime television series adaption, produced by A-1 Pictures, aired from October 2008 to March 2009.
-A second twelve episode season aired from July to September 2010; this season features two new main characters and has an anime-original storyline which does not feature manga content.
-A third season, titled Black Butler: Book of Circus, was broadcast between July and September 2014.
+A 24-episode anime television series adaptation, produced by A-1 Pictures, aired from October 2008 to March 2009.
+A second 12-episode season aired from July to September 2010; this season features two new main characters and has an anime-original storyline which does not feature manga content.
+Another series, titled Black Butler: Book of Circus, was broadcast between July and September 2014.
 A two-part theatrical original video animation (OVA), titled Black Butler: Book of Murder, screened in Japanese theaters in October and November 2014.
 A live-action film adaptation was released in Japan in January 2014.
 An animated film, titled Black Butler: Book of the Atlantic, premiered in Japan in January 2017.
+A fourth 11-episode season produced by CloverWorks, titled Black Butler: Public School Arc, aired from April to June 2024.
+A fifth season, titled Black Butler: Emerald Witch Arc, aired from April to June 2025.

 In North America, the series has been licensed by Yen Press.
 It was published in Yen Plus from August 2009 to July 2010.
 The anime series was licensed by Funimation.
 Funimation lost the rights to the first two seasons, and they were later acquired by Aniplex of America.

-By July 2022, the Black Butler manga had over 32 million copies in circulation.
+By August 2025, the Black Butler manga had over 36 million copies in circulation, making it one of the best-selling manga series.